-4.7 Sex, Obscenity and Pornography
+6.2 Sex, Obscenity and Pornography

-The relevant legislation to this section includes Section 46I (c) of the Kenya Information and Communications Act, 1998 and Section 19 (1) (b) of the Kenya Information and Communications (Broadcasting) Regulations, 2009.
+The relevant legislation to this clause includes Section 46I (c) of the Kenya Information and Communications Act and Section 19 (1) (b) of the Kenya Information and Communications (Broadcasting) Regulations, 2009.

-Much fiction and drama is concerned with love and passion which can shock and disturb.
+Much great fiction and drama is concerned with love and passion which can shock and disturb.
 Careful consideration should be given to programmes involving sex and nudity and any portrayal of sexual behavior must be defensible in context.

-4.7.2 Guidelines on Sex, Obscenity and Pornography
+6.2.2 Requirement on Sex, Obscenity and Pornography

-- 4.7.2.1 Sex and related subjects must be treated with care and must conform to what is generally acceptable to the Kenyan society.
-Any programmes involving such subjects must conform to the requirements of the watershed and rating by the Kenya Film Classification Board or its successor thereof. - 4.7.2.2 Explicit depiction of sexual arts in any programme including music, sexual perversions, nudity and pornography are prohibited during the watershed period and can only be allowed thereafter to the extent that is permitted by the Kenya Film Classification Board or its successor thereof.

-- 4.7.2.3 Unless there is a strong editorial justification, explicit or graphic descriptions of sexual organs, other sensitive parts of the body, and acts generally considered indecent or offensive are prohibited. - 4.7.2.4 Offensive, obscene, blasphemous, profane and vulgar double meaning words and phrases are prohibited, even if only understood by the segment of the audience.
+- 6.2.2.1 Sex and related subjects must be treated with care and must conform to what is generally acceptable to the Kenyan society.
+Any programmes involving such subjects must conform to the requirements of the watershed and rating by the Kenya Film Classification Board or its successor thereof. - 6.2.2.2 Explicit depiction of sexual arts in any programme including music, sexual perversions, nudity and pornography are prohibited during the watershed period and can only be allowed thereafter to the extent that is permitted by the Kenya Film Classification Board or its successor thereof. - 6.2.2.3 Unless there is a strong editorial justification, explicit or graphic descriptions of sexual organs, other sensitive parts of the body, and acts generally considered indecent or offensive are prohibited. - 6.2.2.4 Offensive, obscene, blasphemous, profane and vulgar double meaning words and phrases are prohibited, even if only understood by the segment of the audience.

-4.8 Liqour, Cigarettes, and Dangerous Drugs
+6.3 Liquor, Cigarettes, and Dangerous Drugs

-Relevant legislation to this section includes Section 46I of the Kenya Information and Communications Act, 1998, and Section 45 of the Alcoholic Drinks Control Act, 2010.
+Relevant legislation to this clause includes Section 46I of the Kenya Information and Communications Act, 1998, and Section 45 of Alcoholic Drinks Control Act.